Pelk89/TF_Custom_Training_Callbacks/README.md

-After 10 epochs when the validation loss is not improving the learning rate will be reduced exponentially!
+After 10 epochs when the validation loss is not improving the learning rate will be reduced linearly!

 ## Conclusion

 By default, Keras provides convenient callbacks built-in callbacks for your training and evaluation loop for the *.fit() *method of a model.
 But when you write your custom training loop to get a low-level control for training and evaluation it’s not simply possible to use built-in callbacks.

 In this tutorial, we implemented the famous reduce learning rate on plateau callback by using its natively implemented callback.
-Moreover, we modified the callback to reduce the learning rate linearity.
+Moreover, we modified the callback to reduce the learning rate linearly.

 Thanks for reading this article.
 I continuously want to improve my skill in machine learning.
 So If you have anything to add or have any ideas for this topic feel free to leave a comment.